 In an environment where conditions and regulations are constantly changing, it’s never been more important to communicate well and proactively.
 No one wants to feel left in the dark, especially when health and safety are on the line.
-Making transparent communication a priority can help you boost morale—and retain your staff!
+Making transparent communication a priority can help you boost morale for your childcare staff and increase retention!

 Make sure to communicate as early as possible with your staff any time you’re making updates to your health and safety policies, schedule, room assignments, and job duties.
 It’s impossible to overcommunicate during COVID-19, so ask staff to confirm that they have read and understand any updates instead of making assumptions.

 And don’t forget that communication works both ways!
 It’s especially important now to listen to the ideas and concerns of your teachers.
 If your center has struggled with creating a culture of transparency and positivity in the past, it’s not too late to work on improving.
 We’re entering a new back-to-school season, and now is the perfect time to grow!

 To foster more open communication, you might consider hosting weekly staff meeting with a Q&A section at the end, if you don’t already.
 This can happen in person or via video call.
 Depending on the culture of your center, this could even include a fun end-of-week celebration like a happy hour or game night, which is also a great way to express gratitude for your staff.
 You might also invite staff to add ideas to a suggestion box or email them to a new email address that you set up specifically for staff suggestions.
 This can help staff feel heard, and it can be a source of many wonderful ideas!